whitenoise0/Lab6/README.md

-# Lab6
-this program asks user to enter their name also their age and then return with the user's year of birth.

-Group Members:
+# Lab6: Birth Year Estimator

+## Description
+This program will give the user their estimated birth year.

+## Usage
+The program will prompt you to enter your name, then prompt you to enter how old you are.
+After submitting both, the program will print your name and estimating the year you were born in.

+## Contributors
 Josh Paulovich
 Bruce Hu